 - Take your existing eduroam configuration, duplicate the part of it related to visitors, change the 'eduroam' bits to 'govroam'.
 So that should cover the SSID, 802.1x setting on your wireless controllers, a VLAN to put the visitors on, an address range for them, firewall settings (same as eduroam).
 Then the RADIUS config should be able to send unknown realms to our NRPS. - 2.
-Download the

-Visited Only boarding form

-, fill it out and send it back to govroam@jisc.ac.uk.

-3. Have your Director of IT (or someone suitably senior) write a brief letter of authorisation, on corporate headed paper, along the lines of
+Visit the Visited Only boarding form, fill it out and submit it. - 3.
+Have your Director of IT (or someone suitably senior) write a brief letter of authorisation, on corporate headed paper, along the lines of